top of page

 Begin, Again, Finally

 Begin, Again, Finally Begin Organic bodies.
 Competitively divergent, Striving to maintain Separation.
 First creature, Rat.
 Disgusted, self-hating, heart-horrored.
 Ties a string-taut wire around his skinny neck And kicks the stool.
 Begin again Second, Vulture.
 Stupidly well-fed on pride, Invests heavy in guns, Gas, nightsticks and, supercritically, All the plutonium he can lay his talons on, Ending in his own atomization: The birth of stars.
-And again Sna
+And again Snake.

 Richard Mather